Bira/octopus-carnival/_drafts/hells-rebels-04-part-03.md

 start of the campaign until now.
 There are several events in the strategic layer (Thrune reprisals, mostly) that kill a number of innocents and reduce this number.
-Deaths of innocents during the "tactical adventuring" portions also reduce the number - for example, when they fail to rescue a sacrifice victim or when the Ruby Masquerade trap is sprung.
+Deaths of innocents during the "tactical adventuring" portions also reduce the number - for example, the Ruby Masquerade trap, or if the PCs fail to rescue a sacrifice victim.

 If the city has at least 9000 surviving inhabitants at the end of this last party, the game considers the rebellion an Unmitigated Success.
 7500 or more survivors makes for a Grim Success, and less than that is a pyrrhic victory marked by Tragic Loss.
-I think it's quite hard to end up with less than 9000 citizens unless the group fails to prevent the Ruby Masquerade massacre and really slacks off during the "hot war" portion of this adventure.
+I think it's quite hard to end up with less than 9000 citizens unless the group completely fails to prevent the Ruby Masquerade massacre and really slacks off during the "hot war" portion of this adventure.

 ## The Chelish Crux